MnCLosSantos/mnc-mega-mod-dump/mnc-freecam-v1/README.md

-# 🎥 MnC Free Cam
+# 🎬 MnC Free Cam (Cinematic Edition)

 [![License: MNC](https://img.shields.io/badge/License-MNC-purple.svg)](https://github.com/MnCLosSantos/MNC_LICENSE_NDFTEAU/blob/main/LICENSE.md)
 [![FiveM](https://img.shields.io/badge/FiveM-Ready-green.svg)](https://fivem.net/)
 [![QBCore](https://img.shields.io/badge/Framework-QBCore-blue.svg)](https://github.com/qbcore-framework)
 [![Version](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg)]()

-> ⚠️ **Multiple versions of this script exist in this dump — install only ONE.** `mnc-freecam-v1` is one of several builds of this tool alongside `mnc-freecam-v2`, `mnc-freecam-v3`.
+> ⚠️ **Multiple versions of this script exist in this dump — install only ONE.** `mnc-freecam-v2` is one of several builds of this tool alongside `mnc-freecam-v1`, `mnc-freecam-v3`.
 Running more than one at the same time will register the same commands/exports twice and can corrupt shared data.
 All three register the same /freecam command.
 See "Choosing a Version" below.

 ---

 ## 🌟 Overview

-MnC Free Cam is a lightweight, standalone free/spectator camera tool.
-A single command toggles a fly-around camera with full mouse look, adjustable zoom, roll, and the ability to cycle through 30 built-in screen-effect and timecycle filters, all mirrored to a small NUI overlay.
+The cinematic build of MnC Free Cam keeps the original fly-cam, mouse look, roll, zoom, and 30-filter cycling from v1, and adds a set of cinematography tools: depth of field, camera shake, cinematic letterbox bars, and adjustable timecycle strength — all controlled with modifier-key + scroll-wheel combos so nothing needs a menu.

 ---